 Why You Shouldn’t Use a Burn Barrel

-Burn barrels are frequently used in rural areas without trash pickup services.
+Burn barrels are frequently used in rural areas.
 It is a convenient way of getting rid of a mess, but can result in smelly and dangerous air pollution.

-A lot of plastics end up in the trash can.
+A lot of plastics end up in the trash.
 Many plastics contain chlorine-containing compounds, such as PVC (polyvinyl chloride).
 Chlorine atoms makes plastics more rigid.
 Although they are very stable, they release very toxic compounds when burned, including various forms of dioxins.
+Smoke from burning trash may contain volatile organic compounds, heavy metals, and other contaminants.

 Hydrocarbons, burned in the presence of chlorine, can produce cancer-causing chemicals.
 Some of these chemicals contribute to hormone imbalances.
-Before air quality regulations, industrial pollution was biggest source of dioxin.
+Before air quality regulations, industrial pollution was biggest source of dioxin, and probably was a big contributer to cancer and other diseases.
 Today, manufacturing is much cleaner than before.
-Trash burning is now the largest source of dioxin.
+Trash burning is now the largest source of environmental dioxin.

 Pressure-treated wood should not be burned, because it contains high levels of arsenic.
-Some wood treatments use pentachlorophenol.
+Some wood treatments use pentachlorophenol, which is very dangerous when inhaled.

 Consider ways to reduce your environmental impact: